-This IS a better future for you.
+Start thinking that there IS a better future for you.
 All you need to do is believe it.
 Once you’ve worked through the mistakes you’ve made or learned the lessons you needed to learn, it’s time to visualize a better future and manifest a healthy love.

 If you can imagine it, you have the power to make it come true.
 [Read: How to manifest love and create your own best love life]

 This is the best time to work on something new.
-You’re angry and hurt, and you need a new interest to channel all this energy into something positive, meaningful and long term.
+You’re angry and hurt, and you need a new interest to channel all this energy into something positive, meaningful, and long-term.
 Spend a couple of days thinking of a new life goal you’d like to take on.

 Pick a goal that would take several months to complete, and every time you think of this person you want to stop thinking about, focus on your life goals.
-It’s the perfect distraction, and a great way to feel like an achiever.
+It’s the perfect distraction and a great way to feel like an achiever.
 [Read: How to be perfect in everything you do and lead a fulfilling life]

 [Read: The difference between the male and female mind when trying to get over a person]

 Remember these steps on how to stop thinking about someone you like, and it’ll help you in a big way.
 This person doesn’t care about you anymore.
 So leave them behind.
-Focus on a better you, because you have what it takes to have it all and live your best life.
+Focus on a better you because you have what it takes to have it all and live your best life.
 You just need to believe.